matrix1001/capslock-plus-plus/README.md

 - add more option like `icon`, `admin` in INI file
 - add windowswitch usage to readme
 ## 2018/10/6 version 0.1.2
-- add function support to tabscript
+- add function support to HyperTab
-- add tabscript usage to readme
+- add HyperTab usage to readme
 ## 2018/10/5 version 0.1.1
 - add desktoputil
 - better autoloader and settingwatcher